markoclimakodev/markoclimakodev/README.md

 👋🏻 Hi, I'm Marcos!
-I am a Full Stack JavaScript developer with experience in React, Next.js, Node.js, Nest.js, TypeScript, SQL, and various other technologies.
-I am passionate about learning and continuously improving my skills.
+I'm a Full Stack JavaScript developer with experience in React, Next.js, Node.js, Nest.js, TypeScript, SQL, and various other technologies.
+I'm passionate about learning and continuously improving my skills.

 - 🌍 Location: Florianópolis, Santa Catarina, Brazil
 - 🎓 Education: Bachelor's Degree in Computer Science at University of the People